Columbia Chorale: History

 Columbia Chorale was founded in June 1978 as the Ad Hoc Singers by Christine Leonard Cox.
 In September 1979, the organization split into two choral groups: the “Chorale Ensemble” of approximately 30 singers, and the “Ad Hoc Singers,” about 15 in number.
-In September 1981, the name of the organization official changed to Columbia Chorale Ensembles, Inc. Ad Hoc Swingers, a local jazz ensemble, was added for one season.
+In September 1981, the name of the organization officially changed to Columbia Chorale Ensembles, Inc. Ad Hoc Swingers, a local jazz ensemble, was added for one season.

 The acting director, David Benz, consolidated the singers into one group, the Columbia Choral Ensemble, in January 1984.
 Dr. David Taylor was named director of the group later that year and served as director until August 1987 when Martin Hook became director.
 In 1989, Glenna Betts Johnson joined the group as accompanist.
 In January 1991 Dr. R. Paul Drummond became director and was succeeded by Fred Kaiser in 2002.
 In 2003, Alex Innecco became the director.
 In 2013 Emily Edgington-Andrews became the current director.